sebivenlo/esd-2024-jit-compiler/README.md

 Real-world Usage: Technologies like the Java Virtual Machine (JVM), JavaScript engines (like V8), and .NET's Common Language Runtime (CLR) all utilize JIT compilation, making it a crucial component of modern software systems.
 By diving into the inner workings of JIT compilers, we aim to gain a deeper understanding of how runtime compilation works and explore its applications in various programming languages and frameworks.

+## Audience

+Our audience are 4th year Informatics students.
+They learned Java in PRC1/PRC2/ALDA.
+Learned C programming in OSCO.
+And in projects learned about Javascript/TypeScript.
+In Data Science, and maybe internship/minor learned about Python.
+In PRC1 or PRC2, they learned about the Java Architecture, like the JVM.